Mountain Biking in Whakatane

 End on an easy one

-Either bike or walk on this very easy trail in Whakatane.
+Either bike or walk on this very easy trail in Whakatane

 The Warren Cole Walkway to Whakatane Heads is an easy 4.5km oneway ride on this paved track.
 The trail is between Whakatane River Bridge on Landing Road and Whakatane Heads.

 Riding on the riverside, you can watch the Pacific Ocean swell rolling into the Whakatane River Mouth.
-Other eye-catchers is the lady on a rock statue near Wairaka and the saltmarsh to see the wading birds.
+Other eye-catchers are the lady on a rock statue near Wairaka and the saltmarsh to see the wading birds.
 Finally, look out for the pou whenua (welcome poles) at the Landing Road entrance and at Whakatane Rose Gardens.

 Most Popular Videos